• Best Things To Do in Athens

 - The Day of Assumption of the Virgin Mary – August 15 is a national holiday and the second most important holiday after Easter that celebrates Mary’s ascent to heaven and her reunion with Jesus.
 Many businesses will be closed, with processions and feasts around the country, including Athens.

 - August Full Moon Festival – Every year in Athens and throughout Greece, the year’s most impressive full moon is celebrated with a variety of events.
 A series of sites and monuments will be open free of charge, and other festivities like free concerts are held in museums around the city.

 Athens in September

-- Athens Book Fair – The annual Athens Book Fair takes place during the first half of September, running through Sunday, September 15 in 2019.
+- Athens Book Fair – The annual Athens Book Fair takes place during the first half of September.
 Each year features a special theme, like 2018’s which was dedicated to poems set to music, with special evenings highlighting collaborations between poets and composers, with songs performed by well-known singers.

-- Athens International Film Festival – This festival takes place over the second half of September, September 16-27 in 2019.
+- Athens International Film Festival – This festival takes place over the second half of September.
 It supports independent film production, featuring films from around the world with no genre limitations.

-- European Day of Languages Multilingual Festival – In late September each year, September 26 in 2019, this festival presents songs, dance, stories and games in celebration of the European Day of Languages.
+- European Day of Languages Multilingual Festival – In late September each year, this festival presents songs, dance, stories and games in celebration of the European Day of Languages.